Ultimate Guide to Outdoor Security Cameras for your home

 These rough and ready devices are built to withstand extreme weather conditions like snow, rain and sudden temperature drops and rises.
-The majority of the variations you can purchase can connect to your WIFI network and live stream video footage of your home directly to your smart phone and can be set up to send an alert when something is outside your house.
+The majority of the variations you can purchase can connect to your WIFI network and live stream video footage of the outside of your home directly to your smart phone and can be set up to send an alert when something is moving outside your house.